 - If short break allocation is not used within 12 months from allocation, we might decide to reduce or entirely cancel the allocation.

 Everyone can access universal short breaks, which are mainstream services that cater for disabled, non-disabled children and young people.
 Parents and carers can get a short breaks from their caring responsibilities by using these activities.

-A direct payment is an alternative to an allocation of hours.
-The aim of a direct payment is to give more flexibility in how services are provided to people or families who are assessed as needing social services support.
-The direct payment is a sum of money that is paid to the family of a child or young person with a disability so the parents can buy short breaks and is an alternative to using the service providers that the local authority has a contract with to provide services (commissioned services).
+Direct payment is an alternative to an allocation of hours.
+The aim of direct payment is to give more flexibility in how services are provided to people or families who are assessed as needing social services support.
+Direct payment is a sum of money that is paid to the family of a child or young person with a disability so the parents can buy short breaks and is an alternative to using the service providers that the local authority has a contract with to provide services (commissioned services).
 Therefore, you either receive a direct payment or a short break allocation but not both.
 Direct payments will be issued from the date of request and cannot be backdated.

 Should the current type of short break allocation no longer work for you or your child, please send your request in writing to email@example.com and provide as much detail as possible, so it can be considered in the decision making process.
-Please be advised that we might also speak to any professional involved in your child’s support to ensure, what we provide, meets your child and family needs.
+Please be advised that we might also speak to any professional involved in your child’s support to ensure, what we provide, meets your child and family's needs.